impresso/newsagency-classification/text-classification/README.md

-# Multilabel and muticlass classification
+## Multilabel, multiclass, and multitask classification
-# Multitask (IOB and generic classes)
+#### of news agencies content at token-level and article-level

 ##